Wu Wei: Taoist Non Action for Creative Flow

 A key element of Wu Wei is knowing when to engage and when to step back.
 In the creative process, this can mean:

-Practicing discernment - choosing what truly aligns with your vision rather than chasing trends or external validation.
+• Practicing discernment - choosing what truly aligns with your vision rather than chasing trends or external validation.
+Create from a place of authenticity.

 Wu Wei as a Creative Wellness Practice